 Ben Bogart - Musician and Teacher

-Ben is a professional musician specializing in Jazz Saxophone performance and instruction and Argentine Tango performance and instruction on the Bandoneon.
+Ben is a professional musician with more than 100 performances each year.
+He specializes in Jazz Saxophone performance and instruction and Argentine Tango performance on the Bandoneón.

 2000-2002 Berklee College of Music in Boston (B.A.
 Professional Music)